Reading: Applied Part 2. Specification Defect Diagnostics

 class Deadlock danger

-Start the fix not by removing manual confirmation, but by clarifying its scope.
-For P0, introduce an exception rule where reaction time outweighs prior manual confirmation.
-Move manual verification to post-factum audit.
+Start the fix not by removing manual approval, but by clarifying its scope.
+For P0, introduce an override rule where response time takes precedence over prior manual approval.
+Move the manual check to a post-factum audit.

-For P1–P3, leave the manual barrier blocking — there is no such time risk there.
-A minimal patch can look like this:
+For P1–P3, keep the manual gate blocking — there is no comparable time risk there.
+A minimal patch might look like this:

 rules: